 For those with anxiety disorders, fears, worries and anxieties can cause so much distress that they interfere with daily life.
 The anxiety grows out of proportion to the stressful situation or occurs when there is no real danger.

 Anxiety activates the body’s stress response.
 Nearly all the cells, tissues and organs in your body go on high-alert.
 This stress response can wear your body down over time.
 People with chronic (long-term) anxiety have a higher risk of both physical and mental health problems.
 Some people visit their doctors because of headaches, racing heart or other physical complaints without realizing that these symptoms may be connected to how anxious they feel.

 NIH-funded researchers are working to learn more about anxiety disorders.
-They have discovered that these conditions are caused by some combination of your and your environment.
+They have discovered that these conditions are caused by some combination of your genesStretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. and your environment.
 However, the precise events that lead to anxiety disorders are still unknown.
 Scientists are also searching for better ways to diagnose, prevent and treat these conditions.